MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-authentication.md

 To verify the authenticity of the token that was sent by the Bot Connector service, you must extract the token from the `Authorization` header of the request, parse the token, verify its contents, and verify its signature.

-JWT parsing libraries are available for many platforms and most implement secure and reliable parsing for JWT tokens, although you must typically configure these libraries to require that certain characteristics of the token (its issuer, audience, etc.) contain correct values.
+JWT parsing libraries are available for many platforms and most implement secure and reliable parsing for JWT tokens, although you must typically configure these libraries to require that certain characteristics of the token (its issuer, audience, and so on) contain correct values.
 When parsing the token, you must configure the parsing library or write your own validation to ensure the token meets these requirements:

 1. The token was sent in the HTTP `Authorization` header with "Bearer" scheme.